What is a Systems Software Developer?

-Occupation Description Research, design, develop, and test operating systems-level software, compilers, and network distribution software for medical, industrial, military, communications, aerospace, business, scientific, and general computing applications.
+Systems Software Developer Job Description Research, design, develop, and test operating systems-level software, compilers, and network distribution software for medical, industrial, military, communications, aerospace, business, scientific, and general computing applications.
 Set operational specifications and formulate and analyze software requirements.
 May design embedded systems software.
 Apply principles and techniques of computer science, engineering, and mathematical analysis.

 - Specify power supply requirements and configuration.